debi

 Since installing a package requires root privileges, debi calls debpkg

-either being run as root or debpkg can be run as root.
-See debpkg(1)
+ther being run as root or debpkg can be run as root.
+See debpkg(1) for

 Directory name checking